-This process can be speeded up by using a 6inch, No. 4 cut, good quality pillar file.
+This process can be speeded up by using a 6inch, No. 6 cut, Swiss quality pillar file.
 With practice, a well sharpened screwdriver blade can be achieved in seconds - Figure 110 and Figure 111.
 A fine oilstone will remove the file marks if required.